-One of the most prominent tourist destinations in Delhi, The National Zoological Park is popular among all age groups.
-But most of the footfall witnessed here comprise kids and wildlife explorers.
+One of the most prominent tourist destinations in Delhi, the National Zoological Park is popular among all age groups.
+Most of the footfall witnessed here comprise kids and wildlife explorers.
 It is also the favourite weekend destination among the Delhiites.
-Established in 1959, you will get to see a wide variety of animals, reptiles, and species of birds.
-There are two pathways, one which leads to the library and the other that houses rare species of animals and birds like Hippopotamus, White Tiger, Spider Monkey, Gir Lion, Hyena, Axis deer, Peafowl, Hog Deer, Banteng, Emu, Macaque, African Wild Buffalo and many more.
+Established in 1959, the park offers a unique opportunity to see a wide variety of animals, reptiles, and species of birds.
+There are two pathways, one which leads to the library and the other that houses rare species of animals and birds, like - Hippopotamus, White Tiger, Spider Monkey, Gir Lion, Hyena, Axis deer, Peafowl, Hog Deer, Banteng, Emu, Macaque, African Wild Buffalo, and many more.

 The zoo remains open all days of a week from 9 am to 4:30 pm and the ticket prices are:

-By Air.
-The nearest airport is Indira Gandhi International Airport which is just a few kilometres away from the park.
+The nearest airport is Indira Gandhi International Airport, New Delhi situated just a few kilometres away from the park.
 The airport is well-connected to other major cities of India as well as overseas.
-Once you reach the airport, you can hire a bus, taxi or auto for the park.
+Once you reach the airport, you can hire a bus, taxi, metro (Pragati Maidan Station on Blue line) or auto for the park.

-By Road.
 Delhi has advance roadways that are well-connected to other neighbouring cities of states like Uttar Pradesh, Uttarakhand, Haryana, and Punjab.
 If you want to go by your own vehicle, choose two roadways Rao Tularam Marg and Thimayya Marg which will take 40-49 minutes to reach the park.
-Also, Delhi is equipped with advance metro services.
-The nearest metro station is Pragati Maidan on the Blue Line.